 With respect to loan characteristics, which are related to lending standards, when there is higher demand for loans, the results are mixed.
-When the amount of the loan is large, the probability of default increases and, according to the probit models, the probability of granting loans to RBCH borrower increase when the amount of the loan is large.
+When the loan amount is large, the probability of default increases and, according to the probit models, the probability of granting loans to RBCH borrower increase when the loan amount is large.
 This is evidence of risk taking behavior.
-On the other hand, long-term loans are riskier then short-term loans and, according to the probit models banks do adjust their lending standards with this respect.
+In addition, long-term loans are riskier than short-term loans and, according to the probit models banks do adjust their lending standards with this respect.